 The MP for Tottenham David Lammy was then given the platform and he echoed the call for non-violence in the aftermath of the Tottenham riots.
 As he was speaking all I could think of was this mans complicity in the war in Iraq.
 He voted very strongly for the war and very strongly against an inquiry into the same war.

-To be fair to Mr Lammy for a moment he looked racked with guilt as the depth of his hypocrisy sank in.
-Then after an awkward silence he responded ” As a christian I agree with your message“.
+for a moment Mr Lammy looked racked with guilt as the depth of his hypocrisy sank in.
+Then after an awkward silence he responded with relief “as a christian I agree with your message“.
 But not it seems as an MP.